10 Conditions That are Commonly Misdiagnosed as Pink Eye

 5. Uveitis or Iritis

-Uveitis is inflammation of the middle layer of the eye, called the uvea.
+Uveitis, specifically anterior uveitis (also known as iritis), is inflammation of the iris, which is part of the middle layer of the eye, called the uvea.
 It is usually caused by infections, autoimmune diseases, and certain types of cancer.
-It can cause redness, pain, blurred vision, floaters, and light sensitivity.
-It looks like pink eye, but it is more serious and needs immediate attention.
+Symptoms include redness, eye pain, blurred vision, floaters, and light sensitivity.
+It can look like pink eye, but it is more serious and requires immediate medical attention.

-Treatment: You may need steroid eye drops and treatment of underlying causes.
-Untreated uveitis can lead to vision loss.
+Treatment: You may need steroid eye drops and treatment for underlying causes.
+Untreated uveitis can lead to loss of vision.

 6. Subconjunctival Hemorrhage

-This condition looks scary but is usually harmless.
+This condition looks scary, but it is usually harmless.
 A small blood vessel breaks just beneath the conjunctiva, causing a bright red patch on the white part of the eye.
-It looks like a burst blood vessel, not the usual pink eye redness, and usually doesn’t cause pain, irritation or discharge as pink eye does.
+It looks like a burst blood vessel, not the usual pink eye redness, and usually doesn't cause pain, irritation, or discharge as pink eye does.

 7. Hordeolum (Stye)

 A stye is a small bump on the edge of the eyelid along the eyelashes.
 It can cause redness, irritation in the eye, and can be painful and at times accompanied by swelling.
+In some cases, styes can lead to widespread eyelid swelling, which may require medical evaluation.
 It resembles a pimple and is caused when an oil gland near eyelashes gets blocked or infected.

 Treatment: Apply a warm compress to the affected area.
 In case the situation worsens, contact your doctor.